edrapac/edrapac.github.io/_posts/2025-10-14-HTB-Editor.md

 The box reports it has python3 installed, so I'll use this fantastic guide from ropnop [here](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/#method-1-python-pty-module) to upgrade my shell.

-Admidetly, this is usually the part I get stuck at - we have a low level shell but not user yet.
+Addmitedly, this is usually the part I get stuck at - we have a low level shell but not user yet.
 Where do we go?
 Generally, the answer can be found in the service we exploit.
 Given that xwiki supports user accounts, I figured there must be a user account on the box we can use that maps to an xwiki user.

 After poking and googling for a while, I found that xwiki database creds can be found in `xwiki/webapps/xwiki/WEB-INF/hibernate.cfg.xml`.
 ![scan](/images/editor3.jpg)